 Most ex-pats who live here don't have any of these problems, with the only precaution being to bathe regularly and more often than in their own native country.

-> Health > Sunburn, Skin Ailments
+> Family, Health and WellBeing > Sunburn, Skin Ailments

 Additional, children pages of this current parent page:

 2022 by Mark Evan Prado, All Rights Reserved.